dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 # Chapter 10 — Heteroscedasticity

-*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL.
+*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL — expanded with plain-language explanations.
 Uses Chapter 5's noisy dataset (residuals $e=0.2,0.6,-1,-0.6,0.8$; $SSE=2.4$) for the formal test, and a simple-regression version for the Weighted Least Squares illustration.*

 ---